loginov-rocks/Drive2-Crawler/README.md

 - `Home.md` - Contains the main car review
 - Multiple blog post markdown files with the format: `YYYY-MM-DD - Blog Title.md`
+- `.progress.json` - Used to track progress (hidden file)

+## Project Structure

+The project is organized in a modular way for better maintainability:

+- `drive2Scraper.js` - Main script and entry point
+- `extractCarReview.js` - Module for extracting car reviews
+- `collectBlogPosts.js` - Module for collecting blog post links
+- `extractBlogPost.js` - Module for extracting individual blog posts
+- `progressTracker.js` - Module for tracking extraction progress
+- `utils.js` - Utility functions used by other modules

 ## Technical Details